 - 1 teaspoon cinnamon

-- To make the batter, whisk egg, milk, cider, and melted butter together in a medium bowl.
+- To make the batter, whisk egg, milk, and cider together in a medium bowl.
 Add the flour, sugar, baking powder, and salt, stir to combine.
 Fold in the shredded apple.

 - Heat a skillet or griddle over medium heat.
 Generously grease the surface, then pour the batter out ¼ cup at a time.

-- When the bottom of the pancake is golden brown and little air bubbles begin to form on the top, flip the pancake and cook until golden brown.
+- When the bottom of the pancakes are golden brown and little air bubbles begin to form on the top, flip the pancakes and cook until golden brown.
 Repeat with the rest of the batter.